• Skip to primary navigation

 • ×

-I absolutely loved making this Grilled Halloumi recipe at home.
-I had had a busy day and needed a quick snack that I didn’t need to pay a lot of attention to.
-This recipe is perfect because it’s so easy, you can’t mess it up!
+I absolutely loved making this grilled halloumi recipe at home.
+I had a busy day and needed a quick snack that I didn’t need to pay a lot of attention to.
+This recipe is perfect for beginners because it requires no fancy equipment or skills, you can’t mess it up!

-Plus, this recipe is full of healthy proteins and would be a great addition to any charcuterie plate, vegetable platter, or even just enjoyed by itself!
+Plus, this recipe would be a great addition to any charcuterie plate, vegetable platter, or even just enjoyed by itself!

-Halloumi is an unripened, brined cheese that is made with a mixture of goat’s milk and sheep’s milk.
-Occasionally it is also made with cow’s milk.
-Greeks and Cypriots enjoy halloumi a lot and eat it quite often in their respective countries!
+Halloumi is an unripened, brined cheese from the island of Cyprus that is made with a mixture of goat’s milk and sheep’s milk.

-This type of cheese is pretty tough, and it has a high melting point, meaning that it can easily be grilled without melting.
+This type of cheese is pretty tough, and it has a high melting point, meaning that it can easily be grilled without losing its shape and melting.
 A popular snack, especially in Cyprus, is made by grilling the halloumi cheese on the grill until it forms grill marks.

-The cheese thins out and hardens a bit, but it is crispy on the outside and a little creamier on the inside.
-It’s deliciously salty and full of good proteins.
-You can eat your halloumi as is, with a dip, or use it as an ingredient in other food.
+The cheese thins out and hardens a bit, but it is crispy on the outside and a little creamier and chewy on the inside.
+You can eat your halloumi as is, with a dip, or use it as an ingredient in other recipes.

 Keep reading for instructions and best tips for making your halloumi!